DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Calculations in Spyder's IPython console

 One of the things we'll do repeatedly in Python is calculations with numbers.
 That's a lot of what managing data is all about: adding things up, dividing one thing by another, and so on.
-We'll do this initially in Spyder's **IPython console**, typically located in the upper right corner (look for a tab with this label).
+We'll do this initially in Spyder's **IPython console**, typically located in the lower right corner (look for a tab with this label).

-To see how calculations work in Python, type these expressions in Spyder's IPython console one at a time:
+To see how calculations work in Python, type these expressions in Spyder's IPython console **one at a time**:
 ```python
 2*3
 2 * 3